melliott7264/range-log/Readme.md

 ## Description

 Muzzleloader shooters have unique requirements for documenting their shooting sessions at the range.
 They need to document all the variables in the loading of each shot as well as the result.
 A cartridge gun shooter just needs to document the cartridge they are using.
 This project is an attempt to provide a range log with the expanded reporting requirements of the muzzleloader shooter.
 The MVP will just be a text based log running from a server.
 The intention is that this product will be primarily used on mobile devices.
 Then we will add local storage and eventually full PWA functionality.
-At some point in the future, we may have graphical plotting of shots on a target, but that is way downt he line.
+At some point in the future, we may have graphical plotting of shots on a target, but that is way down the line.

 ## Table of Contents (Optional)